SIRS-RS-BEN-MBOI/lib_rust_fastdb/README.md

   db_url = "postgres://<username>:<password>@<host>:<port>/<database>" //you can use env
   user_data = await rust_fastdb.run_manual_query_with_params(
             db_url,
-            "SELECT id::text AS id, fullname FROM users;", #if your id using UUID please convert to text otherwise it will getting error result
+            "SELECT id::text AS id, fullname FROM users;", #if your id using UUID please convert to text otherwise it will getting an error result
             [],      # Leave empty if no ? parameters
             False    # use_cache
         )